BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Baggins as if he were selling buttons at the door.
 The reluctant Hobbit was soon subjected to the Dwarves descending upon his quiet home.
 Although he was unaware of it at the time, Bilbo would join these Dwarves in their quest to reclaim The Lonely Mountain and form the Company of Thorin Oakenshield.*]

-[*Alongside Thorin stood his nephews, Kíli and Fíli.
+[*Alongside Thorin stood his nephews, KÃ­li and FÃ­li.
 Young and brash by Dwarven standards, these brothers had much to learn about the workings of the world.
 Balin, and his brother Dwalin, had fought alongside Thorin since the glory days of Erebor.
 They were present for the coming of Smaug and the loss of